Sunny Ang: Relationship with Jenny Cheok

-In May 1963, at Odeon Bar and Restaurant at North Bridge Road, Sunny Ang, then 24, first met Jenny Cheok Cheng Kid (石清菊; shí qīngjǘ), a 22-year-old bar waitress who worked in the restaurant.
+In May 1963, at Odeon Bar and Restaurant at North Bridge Road, Ang, then 24, met Jenny Cheok Cheng Kid (石清菊; shí qīngjǘ), a 22-year-old bar waitress who worked in the restaurant.

 Jenny Cheok, birth name Cheok Cheng Kid, was born in 1941.
-Her father died when she was little, and her mother later married Toh Kim Seng and had another daughter, Irene Toh, in 1947; reportedly, Cheok was close to her half-sister.
-Cheok spoke little English as she had attended only three years of elementary school before dropping out.
+Her father died when she was young, and her mother later married Toh Kim Seng and had another daughter, Irene Toh, in 1947; reportedly, Cheok was close to her half-sister.
+Cheok spoke little English as she had only attended three years of elementary school before dropping out.
 In 1957, Cheok married a man named Yui Chin Chuan by Chinese practices, and had a son and daughter with him.
 A few years later, Cheok became estranged from her husband.
 By the time she met Ang, Cheok was already separated from Yui, who took custody of their two children.

 From the time they first met, Cheok and Ang slowly developed a close, romantic relationship that surpassed that of friends.
-Due to the charming nature of Ang, who was more educated and intelligent than her, Cheok became completely attracted to him; he often flattered her with close attention.
-They were only in a relationship for a short time before Cheok was convinced that she wanted to be married to Ang, a wish that Ang shared.
+Due to Ang's charming nature, his education, and his intelligence, Cheok became completely attracted to him; he often flattered her with close attention.
+They were only in a relationship for a short time before Cheok was convinced that she wanted to marry Ang, a wish that Ang shared.
 He sometimes gave her swimming and scuba-diving lessons.

 Disappearance of Jenny Cheok

-On 27 August 1963, Sunny Ang and Cheok hired a boatman, Yusuf bin Ahmad, to take them to Sisters' Islands, where they planned to go scuba diving and collect corals.
-Ang brought along a guide rope, three air tanks, two pairs of flippers, two knives, a small axe, aqualung equipment, and a transistor radio for this diving trip.
+On 27 August 1963, Ang and Cheok hired a boatman, Yusuf bin Ahmad, to take them to Sisters' Islands, where they planned to go scuba diving and collect corals.
+Ang brought along a guide rope, three air tanks, two pairs of fins, two knives, a small axe, aqualung equipment, and a transistor radio.
 The waters around Sisters' Islands were known to be dangerous and deep.

-Thirty minutes later, when they reached Sisters' Islands, after putting on her dive belt and taking the axe, a knife, and a metal weight, Cheok went into the water alone for the first time, with Ang having tied a rope around her to guide her.
-According to Yusuf, who had once brought the couple to another diving trip, he observed that Cheok was not skillful when he saw Ang diving and Cheok swimming.
+Thirty minutes later, when they reached Sisters' Islands, after putting on her dive belt and taking the axe, a knife, and a metal weight, Cheok went into the water alone for the first time.
+Ang tied a rope around her to guide her.
+According to Yusuf, who had once taken the couple to another diving trip, Cheok was not a skilled diver.
+Yusuf saw Ang diving and Cheok swimming.
 Ten minutes later, Cheok resurfaced.

-After Cheok resurfaced, Ang changed his girlfriend's air tank for her, and allowed her to dive in by herself again.
-This time, Ang also did not dive in with her even though he was in his swimming trunks.
+After Cheok resurfaced, Ang changed his girlfriend's air tank for her, and allowed her to dive by herself again.
+This time, Ang did not dive in with her even though he was in his swimming trunks.
 Later, after testing his air tank, Ang asked for help from Yusuf, saying that his air tank was leaking, and the washer had a problem.
 Lending a helping hand, the boatman helped Ang to improvise one, but it still failed to work.
-All the time when Ang and Yusuf were repairing the air tank, Cheok was still underwater.
+All the time Ang and Yusuf were repairing the air tank, Cheok was still underwater.